 *I didn’t start tracking this category until half way through the research so its percentage is based on only half of the data.
 This is also why the total amount is slightly over 100%.

-NOTE: This data is for sub-pages of a website.
-These are not the percentages for a home page which would be skewed sharply around brand and URL anchors.
+NOTE: This data is for inner-pages of a website.
+These are not the percentages for homepage SEO which would be skewed sharply around brand and URL anchors.